-The Compliance Function for ALD and ABL undertake the following key roles and responsibilities:
+The Compliance Functions for ALD and ABL undertake the following key roles and responsibilities:

-- Ensures compliance with all relevant legislation - Establishes an Annual Compliance Plan - Promotes a Culture of Compliance - Identifies External Requirements and Trends - Advises the Board of new and upcoming regulations and assists in making submissions to both the CBI and industry bodies - Issues policies and provides guidance - Acts as a business partner by providing strategic, transactional and day to day compliance advice and direction.
-This includes providing interpretation and judgement in respect of business practices and applicable rules - Establishes a compliance universe of applicable legislation, regulation, codes and guidance and identifies areas within the business responsible for the operation of compliant processes and controls relevant to each requirement - Undertakes an annual programme of independent risk based compliance monitoring and reporting - Maintains a log of breaches and errors and will identify compliance risks and issues ongoing remediation recommendations to the respective departments and management - Ensures that all directors, staff and agents are trained on their obligations under relevant codes and regulations and ensures AML monitoring is reported to the Board.
+- Implementing policies and procedures to support compliance with all relevant legislation

+- Establish a Compliance Plan

+- Promote a Culture of Compliance

+- Identify External Requirements and Trends

+- Advise the Boards of new and upcoming regulations and assist in making submissions to both the CBI and industry bodies - Issue policies and provides guidance - Act as business partners by providing strategic, transactional and day to day compliance advice and direction.
+This includes providing interpretation and judgement in respect of business practices and applicable rules - Establish a compliance universe of applicable legislation, regulation, codes and guidance and identifies areas within the business responsible for the operation of compliant processes and controls relevant to each requirement - Undertake an annual programme of independent risk-based compliance monitoring and reporting - Maintain a log of breaches and errors and will identify compliance risks and issue ongoing remediation recommendations to the respective departments and management - Ensure that all directors, staff and agents are trained on their obligations under relevant codes and regulations and ensure AML monitoring is reported to the Board.

 This is a non-exhaustive list of items that are conducted by the Compliance Function.
 From time to time the Compliance Function may also be involved in certain first line of defence projects.
 During the tenure of these projects, the Compliance Function will always ensure that its independence will never be undermined.
-Furthermore, the Compliance Function will not be involved in any activities where the performance of tasks gives rise to potential conflicts of interest.
+Furthermore, the Compliance Function will not be involved in any activities where the performance of tasks give rise to potential conflicts of interest.